 Taxi or Uber (20 minutes, approx 80 Kuna)

-Monday to Saturday, 8am to 6pm (booking required, staff speak English)
+Monday to Friday, 8am to 4pm and Saturdays 8am to 1pm (booking required, staff speak English)

 Boca Wine Bar (Pula Old Town)

 Although not a winery, Boca Wine Bar is a great choice for those wanting a Pula wine tasting experience in the very centre of the city.

 Conveniently located in the pedestrian streets of the Old Town, the bar has a tasting menu, but you could also create a DIY tasting from their extensive local and national wine menu.
 Cash only and no booking required.